DonghaoWu/MERN-Doc-V1/README.md

 # MERN-Template(part 1)

-## In this app, I try to build a MERN stack template, which tech stack are
+## In this app, I build a MERN stack template, the tech stack are:
 - MongoDB,
 - Node.js,
 - Express.js,